SeekStorm/SeekStorm/NGRAM_SEARCH.md

 But there is something slightly similar: Keyword combination indexing.
 We could derive all keyword combinations that occur within a document and index those combinations in addition to the single terms and N-grams.
 This would be essentially a precalculation of AND search at indexing time, and offer the same speed benefits to AND search that N-Gram indexing offers for Phrase search.

-There is only one problem: The associated cost of naive keyword combination indexing in terms of index size and indexing time is unbearable: it is roughly O(UK^CL)
+There is only one problem: The associated cost of naive keyword combination indexing in terms of index size and indexing time is unbearable.
+The number of combinations without repetition is C(n, k) = ∑ᵢ₌₁..ₖ  n! / (i!(n-i)!),
-where UK is the number of unique terms in a document and CL is the keyword combination length, i.e., the maximum number of terms in a keyword combination we want to index.
+where n is the number of unique terms in a document and k is the keyword combination length, i.e., the maximum number of terms in an AND query we want to support = the maximum number of terms in a keyword combination we need to index.

-The latter equals the maximum length of AND queries we want to support.
+E.g., a document with 200 unique terms and a maximum query length of 5 ≈ 2.600.000.000 combinations we need to index!

 Luckily, there are several compression methods to significantly reduce the number of keyword combinations per document:
 * Stopword removal
 * Stemming